Measurement of R = sigma_L / sigma_T and the Separated Longitudinal and Transverse Structure Functions in the Nucleon Resonance Region

 Typical cross section statistical uncertainties per energy bin were less than 1$\%$ with systematic errors, uncorrelated in $\epsilon$, of $1.6\%$.
 The total systematic scale uncertainty in the cross section measurements was $1.9\%$.
 The full cross section sample consisted of 32 scans across the mass-squared range $M^2 < W^2 < 4$ GeV$^2$.
-Measurements at over 1,000 distinct $W^2$, $Q^2$ and $\epsilon$ points were obtained, allowing for longitudinal / transverse separations to be performed at over $170$ fixed $W^2$, $Q^2$ values.
+Measurements at over 1,000 distinct $W^2$, $Q^2$ and $\epsilon$ points were obtained, allowing for longitudinal / transverse separations to be performed at $167$ fixed $W^2$, $Q^2$ values with typically between 3 and 5 $\epsilon$ points in each separation.

 The extractions of purely longitudinal and transverse cross sections and structure functions were accomplished via the Rosenbluth technique \cite{rosen}, where measurements are made over a range in $\epsilon$ at fixed $x$, $Q^2$, and the reduced cross section, $\sigma_r = d\sigma/\Gamma = \sigma_T + \epsilon\sigma_L = \sigma_T(1 + \varepsilon R)$ is fit linearly with $\epsilon$.
 Here, $\Gamma$ is the transverse virtual photon flux in the electron-nucleon scattering process.
-Both $\epsilon$ and $\Gamma$ were calculated from measured kinematic variables.
+Both $\epsilon$ and $\Gamma$ were calculated from the measured kinematic variables.
 The intercept of such a fit gives the transverse cross section $\sigma_T$ (and therefore the structure function $F_1(x,Q^2)$), while the slope gives the longitudinal cross section $\sigma_L$, from which can be extracted the structure functions $R(x,Q^2)$ and $F_L(x,Q^2)$.
 Because $R$ is determined by the slope of the fit, relative to $\sigma_T$, the uncertainty in the extracted value of $R$ (and likewise, $F_L$) is dominated by the uncorrelated uncertainties in the cross sections versus $\epsilon$.
-Prior to a separation being performed, data covering a $Q^2$ range of $\pm 0.5$ GeV$^2$ and $W^2$ range of $\pm 0.05$ GeV$^2$ for $W^2 < 3.0$ GeV$^2$ and $\pm 0.10$ GeV$^2$ for $W^2 \ge 3.0$ GeV$^2$ were brought to a central value using a fit.
-Multiple fits were utilized to assess the uncertainty in this step, which was typically less than $3\%$.
-Separations were not performed if this kinematic correction was larger than $60\%$.
 Typical example Rosenbluth plots are shown Fig. ~\ref{Rosen}.

+Prior to a separation being performed, data within a $Q^2$ range of $\pm 0.5$ GeV$^2$ and $W^2$ range of $\pm 0.05$ GeV$^2$ for $W^2 < 3.0$ GeV$^2$ and $\pm 0.10$ GeV$^2$ for $W^2 \ge 3.0$ GeV$^2$ were brought to a central value using a fit.
+(Larger ranges were employed at the higher W$^2$ values where the cross section becomes less W$^2$-dependent.)
+Different fits were utilized to assess any model-dependent uncertainty in this step, which was typically less than $3\%$.
+This uncertainty concern dictated that separations were not performed if the required centering correction was larger than $60\%$.